 Website: islandgateway.com.au

 ✅ Tip — What to ask when booking: “Do you have a shaded powered site suitable for a [your van length] caravan?
 Is there a drive-through option?
 Are pets permitted?
 Is the dump point accessible for larger rigs?
 What is your senior/grey nomad weekly rate?”
-These questions prevent you arriving to a site that doesn’t work for your rig or needs.
+These questions prevent you arriving to a site that does not work for your rig or needs.

 Facility Airlie Beach Rest Area BIG4 Adventure Whitsunday Peter Faust Dam Free Camp